2018–19 Radford Highlanders women's basketball team

 The 2018–19 Radford Highlanders women's basketball team represented Radford University during the 2018–19 NCAA Division I women's basketball season.
-The Highlanders are led by sixth year head coach Mike McGuire.
-They finished the season 26–7, 17–1 in Big South play win the Big South regular season title.
-Radford won the conference tournament championship game over the Campbell Lady Camels, 57–45 to earn an automatic bid of the NCAA women's tournament where they lost to Maryland in the first round.
+The Highlanders were led by sixth-year head coach Mike McGuire and played their home games at the Dedmon Center in Radford, Virginia as members of the Big South Conference.
+They finished the season 26–7, 17–1 in Big South play, to win the Big South regular-season title.
+The Highlanders, who won a school-record 26 games, won the conference tournament championship game over Campbell—their first title since 1996—to earn an automatic bid of the NCAA women's tournament where they lost to Maryland in the first round.